AP-CSA-JAVA/CSA_JAVA-Course/source/Chapter_1/Unit2.md

 - [ ] algorithm(s) to parse for sections to include
 	- [ ] various prompts to keep the user on track
 	- [ ] a final print statement to display the completed story

+**Penalty:**
+- [ ] Appropriate sentence structure & syntax
+- [ ] Code that causes errors

+Share your link for your project.
+No Screenshots needed for this project.